Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, CFB bowls, more

 QB Baker Mayfield, Tampa Bay Buccaneers, 1.5 passing touchdowns - Higher (1.06x)

-Mayfield has thrown for two or more touchdown passes in two of the past three games.
+Mayfield has registered two or more touchdown passes in two of the past three games.
 He has surpassed the 1.5 mark in eight games in 2025-26.
 The SportsLine model projects 1.5 passing touchdowns, giving this a 4 out of 5 rating.
 Pick it at Underdog:

 QB Bryce Young, Carolina Panthers, 1.5 passing touchdowns - Higher (1.12x)

-Young threw for two touchdowns in the Dec.
-21 meeting against Tampa Bay, and in each of the last two games against the Buccaneers.
+Young has had success against the division rival Buccaneers.
+He threw for two touchdowns in the Dec.
+21 meeting against Tampa Bay, and in each of the last two games against the Bucs.
 He has also thrown for two or more touchdowns in three of the past six games.
 The model is projecting 2.0 touchdown passes, giving this a 4 out of 5 rating.
 Click here to sign up for Underdog Fantasy:

 RB Christian McCaffrey, San Francisco 49ers, 5.5 receptions - Higher (1.08x)

-McCaffrey caught nine passes against Seattle in the season opener and has caught six or more passes in 10 games this season.
+McCaffrey is a huge part of the 49ers offense.
+He caught nine passes against Seattle in the season opener and has caught six or more passes in 10 games this season.
 The model is projecting 7.7 receptions for a 4 out of 5 rating.
 Combine picks for a parlay on Underdog Fantasy for a potential payout of 7.1x.

 The SportsLine Projection model also offers picks for every NFL picks for every game on the slate, which you can use to help guide you in making NFL picks on Underdog Fantasy.